mdwiltfong/secret-santa/README.md

 When working with the server, you will notice that there are two ways to spin up the server. `npm start` and `npm run dev`. `npm start` is only for building the app.
 When developing locally you will want to run `npm run dev`.

-You will also need to run `npm run dev` in order to generate a new Prisma client.
-Keep in mind that you will only generate a prisma client when you modify the schema.
-So after you have executed `npm run dev` you can generate a new client by running `npm run db:push`.
+### Working with Prisma

+In some instances, your fork is lagging behind new updates being made to the db.
+These updates are typically done by modifying `server/prisma/schema.prisma`.
+In order to make sure your contribution passes the db tests, you should pull from main, potentially resolve any conflicts, and then update the schema on your local db.
+You can update your local db by running `npm run db:push`.
+Once that command is successful, you will have to generate a new prisma client.
+You can do this by running `npm run db:newClient`.

 ## Contributing